jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 *“Both the domain and Twitter have since been deleted.
 And I've since abandoned any notions of building a personal brand.”*

-Consider this though: he was attached enough to the name and what he put behind it that he not only used it for his Twitter handle and website but it was also referenced in his applications for grad school and a job.
+Consider this though: he was attached enough to the name and what he put behind it that he not only used it for his Twitter handle and website but also referenced it in his applications for grad school and a job.

 I should point out here that the URL and Twitter handle in question was NOT his actual name.